 Companies have a tendency to be reckless when protected from consequences.
-Among other things, they might not chase bad debts as hard if they know they only face half the loss.
-They might be less fussy about who they give credit to and so on.
+Among other things, they might not chase bad debts as hard if they know they face half the loss.
+They might be less fussy about who they give credit to.

 It doesn’t help Chorus’ case that it is now enjoying the financial light at the end of the UFB-build tunnel.